shah jahan mosque thatta

 • Originally accessed through an arched passage

-Renovation and Conservation History of the Shah Jahan Mosque Thatta
+Renovation and Conservation of Shah Jahan Mosque Thatta

 The mosque’s physical history did not end with its completion in 1647.
 An eastern addition was completed in 1659 under Aurangzeb.
 Further repairs were conducted in 1692 under Emperor Aurangzeb’s orders, and again in 1812 by Murad Ali Khan Talpur, a local Sindhi chieftain.